wyfo/apischema/docs/index.md

 #### I already have my data model with my *SQLAlchemy*/ORM tables, will I have to duplicate my code, making one dataclass by table?
 Why would you have to duplicate them? *apischema* can "work with user own types as well as foreign libraries ones".
 Some teasing of [conversion](conversions.md) feature: you can add default serialization for all your tables, or register different serializer that you can select according to your API endpoint, or both.

-#### So *SQLAlchemy* is supported?
-Does it support other libraries?
-No, in fact, no library are supported, even *SQLAlchemy*; it was a choice made to be as small and generic as possible, and to support only the standard library (with types like `datetime`, `UUID`).
-However, the library is flexible enough to code yourself the support you need with, I hope, the minimal effort.
-It's of course not excluded to add support in additional small plugin libraries.
-Feedbacks are welcome about the best way to do things.

 #### I need more accurate validation than "ensure this is an integer and not a string ", can I do that?
 See the [validation](validation.md) section.
 You can use standard JSON schema validation (`maxItems`, `pattern`, etc.) that will be embedded in your schema or add custom Python validators for each class/fields/`NewType` you want.